hackerb9/tokenize/README.md

 * Hackerb9 has documented the file format of tokenized BASIC at http://fileformats.archiveteam.org/wiki/Tandy_200_BASIC_tokenized_file

+## Known Bugs

+* Currently no attempt is made to change lowercase variable names to UPPERCASE.
+The Model T computers cannot run programs with lowercase variables (Syntax Error).
+One can use EDIT on such a program and simply resave it to fix the case issue.

 ## Alternatives

 Here are some other ways that you can tokenize Model 100 BASIC when